AABozhikov19/ClubWinx/README.md

 ## Site <a name = "site"></a>

 This is the main page of our site.
 In it you can see which animals are endangered in Bulgaria.

+There are 4 other pages on our site.
+The first is about water resources.
+The second is for protected areas.
+The next is for the solution of water problems and the last is for registration.